 ENOVIX CORPORATION (NASDAQ: ENVX) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Enovix Corporation (NASDAQ: ENVX)

 /EIN News/ -- Did you lose money on investments in Enovix Corporation?
-If so, please visit Enovix Corporation Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com to discuss your rights.
+If so, please visit Enovix Corporation Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. at (877) 779-1414 or seidman@bernlieb.com to discuss your rights.

 On February 22, 2021, Enovix announced plans to become a publicly traded company.
 Five months after this announcement, on July 15, 2021, Enovix became a publicly traded company.
 Rather than go public through a traditional initial public offering (“IPO”), Enovix merged with a special purpose acquisition company (“SPAC”), a public shell corporation with no business of its own other than to acquire a private company.
 On July 14, 2021, Enovix was officially acquired by RSVAC, which then changed its name to Enovix Corporation.